 Born and raised in Seymour, Indiana.
 Michael took an interest in music when he was in the 6th grade at Redding Elementary School.
 He started singing in choir and was tested for band in which he landed a position in the trumpet section of the Junior High School band.

 Then the Beatles came out and Michael wanted to jump aboard the band wagon so he got his first of many guitars.
 At 14 he joined forces with neighbors and started his first band "The Christopher's" playing Beatles songs.
 The drummer played on tin cans and the band had to share guitars.
 After a short evolvement he started with a group called "The Electron's"They played radio covers popular at that time.
 The venues were local sock hops, after school dances, political functions, and charity work. (click on the tab Other Groupsand scroll down to the newspaper article Electrons that's 15 yr old Michael playing his guitar next to the banner).
 New groups were emerging and more instrumentation were being added.
 The guitar players of the Electron's got together and flipped a coin to see who is going to be a keyboardist.
 Odd man buys a keyboard, Michael was the odd man thus his keyboard career began.
 Then came along the "Mother's Blues" playing the same kind of venue.
-In a very short time the band became"The Crape Soul" in which started his move to take music one step further.
+In a very short time the band became"The Crape Soul"in which started his move to take music one step further.
 Michael played organ and trumpet at the same time.
-Crape Soul won competitions, played shows, dances, and concerts all over Southern Indiana.
+Crape Soul won competitions, played shows, dances, and concerts all over Southern Indiana in which the singer never recoginze him as a contributing member who Michael did 2 albums at his studio and was with him that this band won all the battle of the bands.
 Who knew 35 years later Crape Soul would reunite and disbanded 5 years later when it was only going to start as a one night show for the OCTOBERFEST.
+Crape Soul disbanded and Hinton, Keck, and Henderson teamed up with Austin legends Bobby Deal and Jimmy Porter which produced Load of Rock which had a single out on Jewel records orignal protest songs "Cry of Freedom" and "Sore Feelin'.
+After a short hop with that band Freedom Train began before Michael hit the road and never looked back.

 Michael retired from the road in 1992 but never gave up the love he has for music.
 He opened up for Larry Crane, Daryl Singleterry, John Michael Montgomery, and his band "Southern Justice" came in 3rd out of an eight state Battle of the Bands.
 From there he went with Long shot band which was a 6 year project.
-Now his focus is the 4 piece group "HEADLINER".
-You have to see this group.
-They are fantastic, great vocals, musicianship, and light show brings Geezer Rock to a whole new level.
-Long live Headliner and check them out at GZRRock on FaceBook.
-You'll be glad you did because Headliner is the only band you need to know 8>).
+A 14 YEAR WITH HEADLINER WHICH HAS COME TO A END Now...
+Michael has reunited with his brother from another mother Fred Booker (Crape Soul) again with the fabulous SOUL EXPRESS band.
+Check them out they are outstanding!

 I hope you enjoy this site as much as you enjoy listening to the talents of Michael S Henderson